 The purpose of the program is to expand paid and credit-bearing student internships and other work-based learning opportunities in collaboration with Virginia employers.
 The program comprises institutional grants and a statewide initiative to facilitate the readiness of students, employers and institutions of higher education to participate in internship and other work-based learning opportunities.
-The focus of Round 3 is to support the readiness of public institutions of higher education to affordably scale high-quality paid internships and other work-based learning opportunities.
+The focus of Round 3 is to support the readiness of eligible institutions of higher education to affordably scale high-quality paid internships and other work-based learning opportunities.

-For the Round 3 competition, presidents of public institutions should convene a task force to develop an experiential learning vision for students at their institutions, determine institutional priorities and design strategies to implement the highest priority initiatives needed to achieve the vision over time.
+For the Round 3 competition, presidents of eligible institutions should convene a task force to develop an experiential learning vision for students at their institutions, determine institutional priorities and design strategies to implement the highest priority initiatives needed to achieve the vision over time.
 The final deliverable is a comprehensive plan submitted to SCHEV at the end of the grant period.

 Proposals Are Now Being Accepted on a Rolling Basis